0xTurbo4757/Stacks_Hackathon_LastByte/README.md

 Miner.py: The miner receives a transaction request for the market and forms a block with the received data.
 The block is then mined using the proof of work algorithm to find a suitable nonce for the BlockHash.
 Once the block is mined, it is added to the Blockchain and broadcasted to all the nodes.

+## How To Run
+    You can run multiple clients as buyer or seller.
+Use only one miner and market instance.
+The client can request to either sell or buy an item from the market, this will all be saved in a JSON order book.
+The market finds matches for buyers and sellers and sends transcation request to the miner which in turn mines the block and add it to the blockchain.

+## Features
+    Decentralized Ledgers.
+    Mineable blocks.
+    Intial balance Distributed.
+    RSA to sign transcation.
+    Unique public key used as an Identifier for both blockchain and market.

+## Known bugs:
+    Client is unable to recieve the orderbook from market however all transcation will go through.
+    Client holds the latest version of ledger but the function to display current balance is not implemented.